 The connections string includes the real database server name.
 Copy it from the portal.

-The combined length of the user and server names cannot exceed 32 characters with MySQL 5.7 or 16 characters in earlier editions, including the '@' sign.
+The length of the user names cannot exceed 32 characters with MySQL 5.7 or 16 characters in earlier editions.
 This is a limitation of the MySQL implementations.

 Making MySQL databases available to tenants

 Create plans and offers to make MySQL databases available for tenants.
-Add the Microsoft.MySqlAdapter service, add a quota, and accept the default values.
+Add the Microsoft.MySqlAdapter service, add a quota, etc.

 Removing the MySQL Adapter Resource Provider